-EPLEY Technique for Vertigo
+EPLEY Maneuver for Vertigo

 A research study found that 95% of patients with benign paroxysmal positional vertigo had no further episodes of dizziness a week after beginning a simple and well-tolerated therapy regimen.